jafaryor/algorithms-and-data-structures/src/sort/quick/readme.md

     Therefore, even if we got the worst-case split half the time and a split that's 3-to-1 or better half the time, the running time would be about twice the running time of getting a 3-to-1 split every time.
 Again, that's just a constant factor, and it gets absorbed into the big-O notation.

+### Useage
+Quicksort is sensitive to the data provided.
+Without usage of random pivots, it uses O(n^2) time for sorting a full sorted array.
+But by swapping random unsorted elements with the first element, and sorting afterwards, the algorithm becomes less sensitive to data would otherwise cause worst-case behavior (e.g. already sorted arrays).

+> __Heapsort or Merge sort, it has a very low constant factor to its execution speed, which generally gives it a speed advantage when working with lots of random data.__

 ### Example
 ![quick-sort](./images/quick-sort.gif)